-Natural Resources Canada relies on a number of building energy use surveys to support program and policy development to increase the energy efficiency of the Canadian commercial and institutional buildings sector.
-Read on to learn about some of these surveys.
+Natural Resources Canada relies on data from building energy use surveys conducted by Statistics Canada: specifically, the Survey of Commercial and Institutional Energy Use (SCIEU) and the Survey of Energy Consumption of Arenas (SECA).
+Data from these surveys supports federal and provincial program and policy development intended to increase the energy efficiency of the Canadian commercial and institutional buildings sector.

 Survey of Commercial and Institutional Energy Use

-Natural Resources Canada has been working with Statistics Canada since the fall of 2015 to collect information on energy consumption in Canadian arenas.
-An overview of the results is available now on Statistics Canada’s website, with a full report to be published here later.
+As a supplement to SCIEU, Natural Resources Canada worked with Statistics Canada to collect new information on energy consumption of Canadian arenas.
+Statistical estimates of energy use led to the establishment of baseline data, and to the development of a 1-100 ENERGY STAR energy benchmarking performance score for ice/curling rinks.
+An overview of the results is available now on Statistics Canada’s website, with a full series of data tables to be published shortly by NRCan.

 - Date Modified: